tweag/nickel/README.md

   ```

 Use `nickel help` for a list of subcommands, and `nickel help <subcommand>`
-for help about a specific subcommand.
+for help with a specific subcommand.

 #### Editor Setup